Student Poaching, Predictive Analytics, and Changes to the NACAC Code of EthicsReading time: 5 minutes

 - Our modeling platform makes collaboration across departments simple, even for people who aren’t trained on the platform.
 Our drag-and-drop visual interface makes it easy for anyone to follow a job’s logic or build a dashboard to view live data.
 This encourages collaboration and democratization, and you can factor in input from other departments.

 - We include free training and support with the purchase of a license.
-Our team of analysts is ready to assist you in setting up your model and resolving any issues you may have.
+Our team of analysts is ready to assist you in setting up your model.
+We also help resolve issues as they arise.
 The product is easy to learn, and you will be up and running on your own in no time.

 - Our analysts also have expertise in higher education, and the majority of our clients are in higher ed.
 We have our ear to the ground and are in consistent communication with our users, learning from their experiences and sharing solutions to common problems.

-- You’ll be part of our user community network, made up of experts in the fields of Enrollment Management, Institutional Research, Student Success, and many more.
+- Join our user community network, made up of experts in the fields of Enrollment Management, Institutional Research, Student Success, and many more.
 Reach out to them for advice!
 We also host an annual conference to get everyone together for two days of education and collaboration.

 For a demo of our software, click the button below!